 The constructive use of inmate time and labor has a direct and positive impact on the State of Arizona budget.
 The employment of state workers through ACI’s program, as well as the work done by inmates, contributes to our communities.
 Inmate compensation deductions go to the state general fund, victim and court restitution, and family support.
 As the State of Arizona faces budget challenges and high unemployment rates, ACI provides a steady source of revenue and new job opportunities for Arizona businesses.
 These contributions come from two areas: actual raw materials and services that ACI purchases from Arizona businesses and consumer expenditures generated as a result of ACI related employment.

-Findings from the Arizona State University, WP Carey School of Business, Seidman Research Institute study estimate the impact from Arizona Correctional Industries to the State of Arizona in 2015 as:
+Findings from the Seidman Research Institute* study estimate the impact from Arizona Correctional Industries to the State of Arizona in FY 2019 as:

 Other benefits to tax payers include: